 -Like there is this monumental piece of furniture on my chest.

 -Like I might burst if I think about how long winter is.

 – Like if I hear one.more.time how the flu is gonna kill us all, I might dig a hole in the ground.

-I am thinking that wanting to hole yourself in your house until March isn’t normal and could be the verge of something even worse, so I need to take measures to help myself and that help is going to be in the form of therapy.
+I think that wanting to hole yourself in your house until March isn’t normal and could be on the verge of something even worse, so I need to take measures to help myself and that help is going to be as therapy.

-As I write this, I have been power walking 4-5 days a week.
+As I write this, I have been walking 4-5 days a week.

 I have been lucky lately because it has been 40 degrees + but I have done a few walks where it was 20 degrees and I had icicles on my boobs.

 But let me tell ya, it has improved my mental state of mind so much, I will take the frostbite on the girls just to get out of the house January through March.